Apolloisman/Roblox-Game/GAME_DESIGN.md

 - [ ] City districts
 - [ ] Political system (elections, laws)
 - [ ] Events and seasons
+- [ ] More NPCs with branching stories
+- [ ] NPC quests and missions

 ## Design Philosophy